"I thought you couldn't file bankruptcy on student loans?" I hear this all the time — even from other bankruptcy

-- Is your financial situation likely to stay the same for a significant portion of the repayment period?
+- Is your financial situation likely to stay the same for a significant portion of the repayment period of the student loans?

 - Have you made a good faith effort to repay your student loans?

 Which test your bankruptcy judge will use depends on where you live.

 - How to Prove Undue Hardship Under the Brunner Test

 Private student loan considerations

 In my experience, private loans are often easier to get rid of in bankruptcy than are federal loans.

 The reason for this difference comes down to repayment options.

 The U.S. Department of Education offers income-driven repayment plans like the income-based repayment plan.